Office of Innovations in Teaching & Learning

 We can temporarily reactivate an archived Canvas course for faculty/staff if it’s necessary to view students’ grades, quiz results, or submitted work.
 Please review the policy and procedure posted below.
 Faculty, first submit the form, then ask your instructional supervisor to approve this request and you must provide them with the approval form posted below.
 Supervisors need to provide a class roster for each course with all students’ CMC ID numbers included on it.
 Also, in order to comply with the Family Educational Rights and Privacy Act (FERPA), we may need to contact you for more details before we fulfill your request.
 Online form for faculty/staff to submit first.

 Approval form for temporarily reactivating an archived Canvas course (to be completed by supervisors).

 Policy and procedure for temporarily reactivating an archived Canvas course.

-- Respondus Software.
-Each semester we offer a self-paced Respondus software licensing course that’s the pre-requisite for CMC faculty/staff who wish to obtain a free licensed copy of the Respondus 4.0 and/or Respondus StudyMate Author software.
+- Respondus software.
+This form is for those faculty/staff who have already passed our self-paced Respondus software licensing course and need updated licensing information.
+Each semester we offer a self-paced Respondus software licensing course that’s the pre-requisite for CMC faculty/staff who wish to obtain a free licensed copy of the Respondus 4.0 software.
 This license is good for one year and expires on July 31 annually.
 CMC typically obtains the new licensing information in early to mid-August, so please plan accordingly.

-- VoiceThread License.
+- VoiceThread license.
 To request a VoiceThread.com account using CMC’s license, please submit this form.